ElNiak/PANTHER/src/llm/examples/grimoire/knowledge_files/Readme.md

 Starter projects!
 Check out a 4 min video demo: [https://www.youtube.com/watch?v=kHuxGfGHqrw](https://www.youtube.com/watch?v=kHuxGfGHqrw) Build your first website in minutes.
-A link in bio portfolio / socials list type P to build it yourself
+A link in bio portfolio / socials list Use P or PT to see all of the starter projects

 # 20+ hotkeys for coding tasks.
-Automatic suggestions & workflows.
+Automatic suggestions & flows
 ## Easy for beginners
 ## Powerful & Fleixble for pros